-Firstly, remove the decorative facia assembly - this is the reverse of that described in section 8.4.
-Remove the inner glass panel, and disconnect the gas connection inside appliance.
+Firstly, remove the decorative frame assembly per the reverse of section 8.4, the glass panel, and disconnect the gas connection inside appliance.
 The gas connections to the gas valve can now be released.
 Detach the burner front cover plate by removal of the four retaining screws.
-Undo the four screws retaining the burner support brackets to the base and rear of the firebox, and remove the control knob and spindle assembly by removal of the spindle retaining clip.
+Undo the four screws retaining the burner support brackets to the base and rear of the firebox.
+Remove the control knob and spindle assembly from the valve by removal of the spindle retaining clip.
 The burner may now be removed.
 Remove the pilot and main burner pipes and blow through to dislodge any debris.
-Now remove the restrictor elbow and blow through to make sure it is entirely clear.
+Now remove the restric-